-The index on purchase and sales orders was above 100 which showed industrialists’ confidence on expanded demand in various sectors including automotive, construction, food, electrical appliances, electronics and energy, Payungsak said.
+The index on purchase and sales orders was above 100 which showed industrialists’ confidence on expanded demand in various sectors including automotive, construction, food, electrical appliances, electronics and energy, Mr Payungsak said.

-The export index improved in November thanks to increased orders from overseas for the holiday season while negative factors which impacted manufacturers’ confidence were the global economic situation, domestic political uncertainty, higher production cost due to increased expense on raw materials, energy and the minimum wage increase to Bt300/day from Jan 1, the FTI chairman said.
+The export index improved in November thanks to increased order from overseas for the holiday season while negative factors which impacted manufacturers’ confidence were the global economic situation, domestic political uncertainty, higher production cost due to increased expense on raw materials, energy and the minimum wage increase to Bt300/day from Jan 1, the FTI chairman said.

-Thai SMEs which will be severely affected by the Bt300 minimum wage implementation need urgent assistance to stay competitive in the market while the government should develop skilled labor to cope with more sophisticated industrial production, he said.
+Thai SMEs which will be severely affected by the Bt300 minimum wage implementation need urgent assistance to stay competitive in the market while the government should develop skilled labour to cope with more sophisticated industrial production, he said.